Yale-BIM/f21-assignments/assignment-4/README.md

     float64 x
     float64 y
     ```
-    (the output of rosmsg should be as in the code snipped above)
+    (the output of rosmsg should be as in the code snippet above)

 ### Questions / Tasks